getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 ## Block-Scoped Declarations

 You're probably aware that the fundamental unit of variable scoping in JavaScript has always been the `function`.
-If you needed to create a block of scope, the most prevalent way to do so was the immediately invoked function expression (IIFE).
+If you needed to create a block of scope, the most prevalent way to do so other than a regular function declaration was the immediately invoked function expression (IIFE).
 For example:

 ```js
 var a = 2;